-As a rule, financial assets are recognized at the settlement date.
+As a rule, financial assets are recognized as at the settlement date.

 A financial asset is derecognized as at the settlement date when the contractual rights to receive cash flows from the asset have expired or substantially all risks and rewards have been transferred.
-A derecognition is performed once it is established that the financial receivables are uncollectible or the rights to receive cash flows have expired or the rights to receive cash flows have been transferred.
+A derecognition is performed once it is established that the trade receivables as well as financial receivables are uncollectible or the rights to receive cash flows have expired or the rights to receive cash flows have been transferred.